jzornes13/os-ticket-prereq-install/README.md

 <img src="https://imgur.com/O8qA6Nl.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-sql5.5 config
+Sql5.5 config

-- search IIS in the start menu, right click and run as administrator
+- Search IIS in the start menu, right click and run as administrator
-- double click the php manager
+- Double click the php manager
-- in blue click register PHP version
+- In blue click register PHP version
-- browse to the PHP folder we created on c drive
+- Browse to the PHP folder we created on c drive
-- click php-cgi at bottom(if you don't see it in the right bottom corner of that box hit the down arrow and all files)
+- Click php-cgi at bottom(if you don't see it in the right bottom corner of that box hit the down arrow and all files)
-- recommend restarting the server whenever you do this, in the ISS-osticket home box, click on the name of the server on the left then on the right there is a restart button in blue under the actions tab.
+- Recommend restarting the server whenever you do this, in the ISS-osticket home box, click on the name of the server on the left then on the right there is a restart button in blue under the actions tab.

 </p>
 <br />